geosolutions-it/MapStore2/docs/user-guide/catalog.md

 !!! note
     If the **No Vendor** is set, then [MapStore](https://mapstore.geosolutionsgroup.com/mapstore/#/) will not use any vendor option supported only by GeoServer in the OGC requests where this source is involved.

-* *Use remote custom tile grids*: allows use of the layer cached tiles.
-If checked, the *Tiled=true* URL parameter will be added to the WMS request to [use tiles cached with GeoWebCache](https://docs.geoserver.org/latest/en/user/geowebcache/using.html#direct-integration-with-geoserver-wms), these will be automatically applied to the [Layer Settings](layer-settings.md#display) when a layer is added to the map from this source.
+* *Use remote custom tile grids*: if checked, allows to set by default the *custom tile grid caching strategy* when a layer is added to the map from this source as described in [Layer Settings](layer-settings.md#display).

 * *Format*: to define the default *Tile* format for the layers added to the map (`png`, `png8`, `jpeg`, `vnd.jpeg-png`, `vnd.jpeg-png8` or `gif`) and to define the default *Information sheet* format for the layers added to the map (`text/plain`, `text/html`, `application/json` or `application/geo+json`).
 The list of available formats is automatically retrieved from the ones supported by the WMS server and can be also manually fetched through the **Fetch supported formats** <img src = "../img/button/update_button.jpg" Button = "ms-docbutton" /> button when necessary.